 A neighborhood wide traffic calming project, as presented in the revised design, will better address perceived traffic issues in the neighborhood.

 Staff presented the preliminary preferred alternative to residents at the March 10th Transportation Safety Commission Meeting, see Transportation Safety Commission Minutes in the Documents Section.
-Comments on the preliminary preferred alternative were received from 24 addresses and used to make revisions.
 Staff then installed temporary traffic calming measures to collect traffic counts to determine effectiveness of the trial and to solicit additional comments from the community.
 The trial showed a 50% - 70% reduction in vehicles going over 35 MPH on the street.
 See Second Public Outreach Comment Summary in the Documents section for all comments received on the initial design and during the trial.

 Staff used the results of the trial and comments received to revise the design, see Revised Design Memo in the Documents section.
-Staff is now sending out the revised design and a ballot to all residences in the Hatlen Heights Neighborhood to voice their opinion on the revised design.
-While the result of balloting is not binding, the results will be used to inform Staff’s recommendation and will be presented to the Transportation Safety Commission.
-Ballots are due (postmarked) to Public Works by August 25th.
+Staff sent out the revised design and a ballot to all residents within the study area to voice their opinion on the revised design.
+The results of balloting and a recommended design were presented to the Transportation Safety Commission at their August meeting, see Hatlen Heights Draft September Transportation Safety Commission Minutes.
+After review, discussion and public comment, the Commission recommends the following improvements to the Village Board for consideration:

 More information on traffic calming and the Friendly Neighborhood Streets Program can be found here: